qubist/pupa/README.md

 Do stuff to install it.

-Do something to run it and make sure it's working
+Do something to run Pupa and make sure it's working

 ## Usage